 Since printed skinny jeans are very busy, pairing them with a tall boot can distract from the pants and just make it feel like there’s too much goin’ on.
 I think ankle booties are a great option for printed pants because they allow the pants to be the focal point of the outfit.

 Now, my southern friends with their cowboy boots may not agree, but I’ve always felt that knee-high boots should never be worn with shorts.
-The look can feel a tad slutty, for lack of a better word, so I vote ankle boots.
+The two together can sometimes be a bit too much.
 Plus, the proportions cut your legs off in 2 different spots, again making you look shorter.

 Midi skirts are already difficult to style and can often make you look shorter, so pairing them with ankle boots is a much better option.
 That way you can see the thinnest part of your legs and keep them looking long and lean.

 For the most part, straight mini skirts or dresses go with both ankle and tall boots.
-Of course, you want to consider again if the look is airing on the slutty side.
-For example, it’s better to pair the knee-high boots with a tight skirt/dress that covers more on top.
+To make sure the look isn’t too revealing, pair your mini skirt with a top that provides more coverage.
 A long sleeve sweater dress or something not too form-fitting or low-cut would work well with the knee high boots.

 Flowy or A-Line Mini Skirts:

 Both ankle boots and knee-high boots work great with flowy dresses and skirts.
 The loose fit makes either boot appropriate.
 Choosing which shoe to go for just depends on the look you’re trying to achieve.

 Is this how you wear ankle and knee-high boots?